thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 Our first algorithm, random sampling, was not very efficient.
 It does not make any use of the information it "sees" during the optimization process.
-A search step consists of creating an entirely new, entirely random candidate solution.
+Each search step consists of creating an entirely new, entirely random candidate solution.
-Every search step is thus independent of all prior steps.
+Each search step is thus independent of all prior steps.

 [Local search algorithms](http://en.wikipedia.org/wiki/Local_search_(optimization))&nbsp;[@HS2005SLSFAA; @WGOEB] offer an alternative.
 They remember the current best point&nbsp;$\bestSoFar{\sespel}$ in the search space&nbsp;$\searchSpace$.